senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ## 1. Executive Summary

 This document captures my reverse-engineering process for the crackme `crack the points` by `vilxd`.
-The target appears to be a simple command line process that prompts the user for a password.
+The target is a tiny console program that prints a points value and reads an integer from stdin, but never uses that input to affect the printed output.

 I successfully:

 - Performed basic static reconnaissance.
 - Surveyed imports.
 Confirmed there appears to be ***NO*** anti-debugging measures.
-- Tried to locate strings associated with console outputs.
-  - TODO
+-  Used a string-driven entry approach (searching for the console format string) to land directly in the print path.
+- Confirmed the “points” output is not derived from user input at all, it is hard-coded to 0 right before the `printf` call.
+- Identified the intended solve as a “poke/patch” style challenge: make the program print points > 0 by modifying the argument passed into `printf` (register edit, patch, or runtime trainer).